rticommunity/rticonnextdds-getting-started/README.md

 # Getting Started with RTI Connext DDS

-This example walks you through the basic steps to learn about RTI Connext DDS, through several hands-on examples.
+This example walks you through the basic steps to learn about RTI Connext, through several hands-on examples.
 All of these examples work toward creating a "chocolate factory," but these patterns are common across many applications.
 The patterns we will be showing can be described in a nutshell:
 * Streaming/sensor data (Temperature)
 * State data (Chocolate Lot State)